Patrick322/bloggpost-2/README.md

 This application allows user to register first then login then the user is allowed to post the blog of his/her choice

 ## Users Story
-* The use is required to register.
+* The user is required to register.
+* The user is then required to login.
+* Lastly he/she can posts nad view the blogs.

 ## Behavior Driven Development (BDD)